manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

   #endif
   ```

-- We need to increase the communication baudrate.
-The default baudrate to communicate with Arduino board is 57600.
+- The default baudrate to communicate with Arduino board is 57600.
 I suggest to maintain the Baudrate to 57600!
   >
   >In some cases is necessary to increase it.
 To increase this baudrate you need in **ArduinoHardware.h** file from the Arduino >library to change this default baudrate:
   ```python